MalekJabri/CP4BA_Assets/installation/change route cp & cpd/readme.md

 * OC client active connection to your cluster
 * Add the different certificate in the tls folder for the cp and cpd if needed.

-# change the cpd route (You will need to run this script for each cp4ba deployment):
+# change the cpd route ( run this script for each cp4ba deployment):

 Donwload this folder, open a console